pnp/powerapps-designtoolkit/materialdesign components/docs/Button.md

 ## Known limitations

-* sometimes the centering is off, use `adjustPaddingLeft` to manually adjust
 * colors on the icon won't work for borders of svg elements, but most icons aren't built on that, make sure to not use any fill properties inside the svg

 ## Version